Fed rate hike: What it means for homebuyers

 And it's not just the Fed that can influence mortgage rates.

 "The global economic picture is a little warmer and things are pretty good.
-Markets aren't just reacting to what the Fed is doing, but the prospects of rest of world as well," said Gumbinger.
+Markets aren't just reacting to what the Fed is doing, but the prospects of the rest of the world as well," said Gumbinger.